fbpx

 Agriculture was the first area of business that people ventured into.
 People were engaging in food production and other businesses, i.e., farmers started commercial farming, and non-farmers specialized in other businesses.
 Then they would trade their products amongst themselves.
 For instance, I give you a hoe, you give me rice, etc, and the trading scope began to expand.
 Afterwards, they began to specialize in fishing, clothes-making, hunting, tool-making, etc. These were entrepreneurial activities and the people were one of the earliest entrepreneurs in human civilization.

-Furthermore, they started exploring new areas like pottery-making, carpentry, black-smiting, wool-making, etc. and making profit while solving problems.
+Furthermore, they started exploring new areas like pottery-making, carpentry, black-smiting, wool-making, etc. and making a profit while solving problems.

 See Also: Types of entrepreneurship and different classifications of entrepreneurs.